-When you’re quitting smoking, what you eat and drink can actually make a huge difference.
-Some foods help calm cravings and balance your mood, while others can trigger the urge to smoke without you realizing it.
+When you’re breaking old habits, what you eat and drink can actually make a huge difference.
+Some foods help calm cravings and balance your mood, while others can trigger the urge to return to those habits without you realizing it.
 The right nutrition won’t replace willpower — but it will make the process smoother, easier, and even faster.
-Here’s how to use your plate as part of your quit plan.
+Here’s how to use your plate as part of your healthy-living plan.

 1. Water — Your Best Detox Tool

-Nicotine and other toxins leave your body through your kidneys, skin, and lungs — and water helps speed up that process.
-Staying hydrated also helps manage cravings, headaches, and irritability that often come with withdrawal.
+Staying hydrated helps your body clear out stored toxins through your kidneys, skin, and lungs.
+Water also helps manage cravings, headaches, and irritability that often come with lifestyle changes.

 - Drink a full glass of water when a craving hits — it distracts your brain and calms the urge.

-- Keep a bottle nearby at all times; dehydration can mimic cravings.
+- Keep a bottle nearby at all times; dehydration can mimic hunger or restlessness.

 - Add lemon or mint to make it more refreshing and satisfying.